lemonteaau/Travel-List/README.md

 ## Credit

-This project is based on the Flash Card app project from JONAS SCHMEDTMANN's "The Ultimate React Course".
+This project is based on a project from JONAS SCHMEDTMANN's "The Ultimate React Course".
 The course provided the foundation and guidance for building this app.

 ## License